python/cpython/Doc/library/curses.rst

 .. function:: erasechar()

-   Return the user's current erase character.
+   Return the user's current erase character as a one-byte byte string.
 Under Unix operating systems this is a property of the controlling tty of the curses program, and is not set by the curses library itself.